What is blood sacrifice in the Bible? What is it for?

 In some cases, foods, drinks, and even human beings are used as a sacrifice.

 Considering those definitions, we understand that blood sacrifice is a sacrifice that involves shedding of blood.

-Well, blood is a “key ingredient for bringing about atonement in the biblical system” (Douglas Mangum, The Lexham Bible Dictionary 2016).
+Well, blood is a “key ingredient for bringing about atonement in the biblical system” 3.

 “The law requires that nearly everything be cleansed with blood, and without the shedding of blood there is no forgiveness” (Hebrews 9:22, NIV).

-Coming from animals prescribed by God such as sheep, goats, and birds, which we will discuss later, this blood is offered in place of the sinner’s to redeem them from their sin.
+Coming from animals prescribed by God such as sheep, goats, and birds, which we will discuss later, this blood is offered in place of the sinner’s to redeem him from sin.

 Does it make sense?

 Now, let’s see how this was practiced in the Bible.

 4 Examples of Blood Sacrifice in the Old Testament